lukecarroll15/CSCI3100-Project/docs/README.md

 # Documentation Index

-This folder stores course deliverables and developer documentation.
-Each document is written so a marker or TA can understand the system, reproduce the environment, and audit the development process.
+This folder contains the official course deliverables and supporting documentation for TaskFlow.
+Each file is written so a marker or teammate can understand the system, set it up, and verify scope.

 ## Main deliverables (submission sources)